VET: Identifying and Avoiding UI Exploration Tarpits: Threats of validity

 \section{Threats of validity}

-The major external threat to the validity of our work is the environmental dependencies of our subject apps.
-More specifically, many of the industrial apps in our experiments require networking for main functionalities to be usable, and it is possible for such dependency to change the behaviors of these apps despite our efforts to make our experimental environment consist across different runs.
-In order to reduce the influences of environmental dependencies in our experiments, we repeat each experimental setting (i.e., the combination of tools and apps) by three times and use the averaged metrics in our paper.
-This threat could be reduced by involving more repetitions in our experiments.
+A major external threat to the validity of our work is the environmental dependencies of our subject apps.
+More specifically, many of the industrial apps in our experiments require networking for main functionalities to be usable, and it is possible for such dependency to change the behaviors of these apps despite our efforts to make our experiment environment consistent across different runs.
+In order to reduce the influences of environmental dependencies in our experiments, we repeat each experiment setting by three times and use aggregated metrics in our paper.
+We additionally control each tool's internal randomness by setting a constant random seed for each app.
+Nevertheless, this threat can be further reduced by involving more repetitions in our experiments.

-The major internal threat to the validity of our work comes from the manual analysis of collected traces.
-We need to manually determine whether the \ineffective{} exploration regions reported by \ourtool{} indeed reveal any tool-app applicability issue.
-Consequently, related evaluation results can be influenced by subjective judgements.
-However, it should be noted that any work involving manual judgements in the evaluation is vulnerable to this threat.
-Moreover, we have shown our discoveries in details throughout evaluations, providing chances for peer-reviews.
+A major internal threat to the validity of our work comes from the manual analysis of collected traces.
+We need to manually determine whether the \expName{} regions reported by \ourtool{} indeed reveal any tool issue.
+Consequently, related evaluation results can be influenced by subjective judgments.
+However, it should be noted that any work involving manual judgments in the evaluation is vulnerable to this threat.